-In particular it was established to help CEOs, MDs, Department Heads and all managers focus their own, and their teams, attention on sales and profit.
+It helps CEOs, MDs and Department Heads to focus their own, and their teams’, attention on sales and profit.

 After a series of adventures I became a journalist, writer and editor, with a particular interest in clear communication, both written and spoken.

+On a personal note, my aim is to be content and I do my very best not to worry about things which are beyond the power of my will.
 I am fond of bagpipes, both at rest and play; enjoy the company of most people, follow not one but two dismally poor football teams and am keen to meet a live Kakapo.